'Serious crash' closes I-65 south of Franklin

 The crash is about 6 miles south of the Franklin exit for State Road 44, says Sgt.
 John Perrine of state police in a social media post about 2:30 p.m.
 The crash is near the border of Johnson and Shelby counties.

-Southbound traffic was being diverted at State Road 44, but one of the two lanes had reopened by 3:30 p.m.
+Southbound traffic was being diverted at State Road 44.

 News at your fingertips!
 Stay informed with Indiana, Local, and National News straight to your inbox.